Overview

 Moving on from the Green Pathway

 Outcomes for learners in the Green Pathway vary according to the individual progress they make against curriculum targets and EHCP outcomes.
-Many students will be best served by a move to a further education setting in year 12.
-Some will stay on at Highfield until the end of the year in which they are 19.
-The focus for pupils in the Green Pathway at this stage is functional skills to enable our learners to live as independently as possible when they leave Highfield; their learning will include personal care, money skills and home management skills, as well as functional literacy and numeracy.
-Discussions on moving on begin from the year 9 annual review.
+Many students will stay on at Highfield until the end of the year in which they are 19.
+The focus for pupils in the Green Pathway at this stage is wider life-skills to enable our learners to live as happily and independently as possible when they leave Highfield, with the curiosity and regulation to access the wider community.